 The Concurrent Assignment Ceiling field on the Features tab for your Site determines the number of Campaigns that a visitor can be assigned to.
-This means that for Overlay Campaigns–Campaigns that allow visitors to be assigned to more one Campaign at a time–the Concurrent Assignment Ceiling field determines how many Campaigns that visitor can be assigned to.
+This means that for Overlay Campaigns–Campaigns that allow visitors to be assigned to more than one Campaign at a time–the Concurrent Assignment Ceiling field determines how many Campaigns that visitor can be assigned to.

 Visitors may be assigned to one Campaign in each Set that doesn't allow overlay and multiple Campaigns in each Set that allows overlay.
 The following lists each Campaign Set and their overlay status: